The BGJWSC Backflow Prevention/Cross-Connection Control (CCC) Program

 A cross-connection is a link between a potable (drinking) water system and a non-potable water system.
 Contamination can occur when a water supply line to a customer is connected to equipment containing a substance not fit for drinking, creating backflow (reversal of normal flow of a liquid solid or gas).
 Installation and maintenance of appropriate backflow prevention assemblies or devices prevents contamination of supply lines from cross-connections.

-City of Brunswick and Glynn County Code both require commercial and certain residential customers to install, maintain, and test backflow assemblies on their property to prevent possible contamination and pollution of the BGJWSC’s potable water supply.
-These customers are responsible for annual device testing at their expense and to correct any malfunction of the backflow assemblies revealed by annual testing.
+Federal, State, City of Brunswick and Glynn County Code all require commercial and residential customers to install and maintain backflow assemblies on their property to prevent possible contamination and pollution of the BGJWSC’s potable water supply.
+Customers that are required to install testable devices are responsible for annual testing at their expense and to correct any malfunction of the backflow assemblies revealed by annual testing.

-If you are interested in obtaining your registration to perform backflow assembly testing services for the BGJWSC, please contact the Water Distribution Division at 912.261.7159.
+If you are interested in obtaining your registration to perform backflow assembly testing services for the BGJWSC, please contact our Backflow Compliance Coordinator, Maricel Lindsay, at 912.261.7115.

 Tester Qualifications and Requirements